pjschroeder/pjschroeder.github.io/Specializations.md

 ![Image](HealthRE.bmp) My health research interests focus on the quality of care.
 This includes the management of healthcare organizations, the management of healthcare operations, and the patients’ perspectives of care.

 •	Organizational management
-o	Leadership
+- Leadership
-o	Patient safety
+- Patient safety
-o	Process improvement (including change management)
+- Process improvement (including change management)
 •	Operation management
-o	Access to care (including telehealth) o	Economics
+- Access to care (including telehealth)
+- Economics
 •	Patient perspectives
-o	Perceptions of care
+- Perceptions of care
-o	Treatment outcomes
+- Treatment outcomes

 ![Image](PerformanceRE.bmp) My interests in human performance focus on the relationship between cognition and action.
 More specifically, this includes managing and reasoning about behaviors.
 •	Comprehension